Mariner of the Seas: Service history

 In early 2018, after a month long refit costing US$120 million which included adding additional cabins, the ship's gross tonnage was increased to 139,863 from 138,279.

 In 2018, Mariner of the Seas operated cruises from Port Canaveral, Florida to the Bahamas visiting Nassau and Coco Cay.
 To facilitate re-positioning to Miami, Florida the ship performed three cruises.
 Firstly from Singapore to Dubai, then Dubai to Barcelona via the Suez Canal and the final leg sailed from Barcelona to Miami.

 COVID-19 pandemic

 During the coronavirus pandemic, the Miami Herald reported that, after cruises were cancelled worldwide and they had disembarked all passengers, Royal Caribbean Cruises had refused the CDC rules to repatriate many of their crew members due to the associated costs, with many crew members turning to desperate measures, such as hunger strikes, as a result.
 On 10 May 2020, a male Chinese crew member of Mariner of the Seas was found dead aboard the ship.

+Passenger rescue

+In June 2023, a 42-year old passenger fell from the 10th deck of the boat while moving out of port in the Dominican Republic.
+Crew members were able to rescue the passenger from the water with minor injuries.